rxliuli/site/packages/v5/src/data/projects/redirector.md

 - Intuitive user interface for easy addition, editing, and deletion of rules
 - Support for wildcards and complex URL patterns

-## Installation

-Install from the Chrome Web Store.

 ## How to Use

 1. Click on the Redirector icon in the browser toolbar to open the options page